 The legal position of a nominee in an insurance policy, has been well laid down by the Supreme Court in the Smt.
 Sarabati Devi & Anr v/s Smt.
-Usha Devi case where it held that a mere nomination made under Section 39 of the Insurance Act, 1938 does not have the effect of conferring on the nominee any beneficial interest in
+Usha Devi case where it held that a mere nomination made under Section 39 of the Insurance Act, 1938 does not have the effect of conferring on the nominee any beneficial interest in the amount payable under the life insurance policy on the death of the accused.
+The nomination only indicates the hand which is authorised to receive the amount, on the payment of which the insurer gets a valid discharge of its liability under the policy.
+The amount, however, can be claimed by the heirs of the assured in accordance with the law of succession governing them.

-Difference between Nomination and Assignment:-
+Difference between Nomination and Assignment:

 SI.
 No Nomination Assignment 1.
 Nomination is appointing some person(s) to receive policy benefits only when the policy has a death claim.
 Assignment is transfer of rights, title and interest of the policy to some person(s).
 2. In other words, by merely nominating someone, the right, title and interest of the insured over the policy is not transferred straight forwardly to that nominated person and remains with the insured person only.
 In other words, the insurer is bound to pass over the benefits, claims and/or interests to the assigned person(s).
 Even during the time the insured is alive (or even prior to the death of the insured person). since the policy benefits are assigned till the time the assignment is revoked once again.

-3. Nomination is done at the instance of the insured Along with the instance of the insured, consent of insurer is also required 4.
+3. We can also say that Nominee is taken to be one of the named custodian of the insured (after his death) to whom the insurer are suppose to handover the policy benefits, claim proceeds subject to "No Objection" being raised by the legal heirs of the insured after his death.
+That means, the right of the legal heirs to recover the money from the nominee is protected by law.
+4. Nomination is done at the instance of the insured Along with the instance of the insured, consent of insurer is also required 5.
 It can be changed or revoked several times.
 Normally assignment is done once or twice during the policy period.
 Assignment can be normally revoked after obtaining the "no objection certificate" from the concerned Assignees.
-5 May be witnessed Must be witnessed, otherwise it will be invalidated 6 If the nominee dies after the life assured and before settlement of claim, the policy monies would be payable to the hiers of the life assured If the assignee dies after the life assured and before settlement, the policy monies would be payable to the heirs of the assignee.
-7 Creditors of the life assured can attach the policy monies.
-Creditors cannot attach the policy, unless the assignment is shown to have been made to defraud the creditors.